 Your resume is the first thing that needs to change.
 A resume written for Big 4 career progression won't work for banking applications.
 You need to reframe your experience around financial analysis, client advisory, and transaction relevance.

-For a resume format specifically designed for Big 4 professionals transitioning to finance roles, see our public accounting to finance resume template.
+For a resume format specifically designed for Big 4 professionals transitioning to finance roles, see our public accounting to finance resume page.
 It's built to translate audit and advisory experience into language that banking hiring managers respond to.

 The Bottom Line

-The Big 4 to investment banking transition is achievable, but it requires 6–18 months of focused preparation, aggressive networking, and honest self-assessment.
-The auditors who make it are the ones who treat the transition like a project—with milestones, deadlines, and accountability.
+The Big 4 to investment banking transition is achievable, but it requires 6-18 months of focused preparation, aggressive networking, and honest self-assessment.
+The auditors who make it are the ones who treat the transition like a project, with milestones, deadlines, and accountability.

 Start with the technical preparation.
 Build the network in parallel.
 Target the right banks.
 Tell an authentic story.
-And move quickly—every busy season you complete without making the switch is another year of compounding opportunity cost.
+And move quickly, every busy season you complete without making the switch is another year of compounding opportunity cost.